-We tested the completeness of the provisions by ensuring that all significant return condition obligations included in aircraft lease agreements third party price lists and quotes, or to historic
+We tested the completeness of the provisions by ensuring that all significant return condition obligations included in aircraft lease agreements were included in the provisions model.
+We tested the expected future costs of maintenance by corroborating the estimates of the costs to third party price lists and quotes, or to historic costs.